vmkxyz/dotfiles/.local/bin/README.md

 All of my scripts are here.
 Please read them before running them.
-And don't run these:
+You can ignore ignore
-- anything in eos
+- anything in eol/
-- z_install.sh
+- anything in deploy/